Broadway Hollywood Lofts

 Laundry Inside, in a laundry closet near front door.
 The Dryer is ventless.

 Entrance to Parking Garage is off Vine in Ally between the Broadway and Hollywood Plaza Hotel.
 Broadway has Valet Parking Only.
 Parking spaces are not deed or assigned.
 1 Parking space for small sqft condos, and 2 parking spaces for the larger size condos.
 You pull up into Parking garage from the ally and a Valet will take your vehicle.
 There are two Car Elevators that take your car to the two sub-basement parking levels, or the two parking levels on the 1st and 2nd floors.
-There is NO GUEST PARKING.
+There is NO GUEST PARKING at the Broadway Hollywood Lofts.
 Overnight parking is available at a ramp down the street for $10 overnight.

 Home Owners Association